Cr4O13/easy-gauges/README.md

 - A subscription for each gauge
 - Received values are indicated with perfect match on the assigned scale
 - Indicator animation smoothing
+- Many default settings for ease of specification

+## Advanced Features

+- User property "Index" supporting multiple instances a "Easy Gauge" instrument in the same panel.
+- Change default settings to your preferences
+- Gauge position and scale tweaking

 ## Dependencies